itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Related Works

 \subsection{Knowledge Distillation}

-KD is one of the methods used for compressing deep neural networks and its fundamental key is to imitate the knowledge extracted from the teacher network.
-Hinton et al.~\cite{hintonKD} performed a knowledge transfer using KL divergence; FitNet~\cite{FitNet} proposed a method for teaching student networks by imitating intermediate layers, and in AT~\cite{AttentionTransfer}, the student network mimicked the attention map of the teacher network via attention transfer.
-On the other hand, TAKD~\cite{Mirzadeh20} and DGKD~\cite{DGKD} used multiple teacher networks for transferring more knowledge to the student network.
-RKD~\cite{RKD} proposed a method to define the relationship between the output of the teacher and student networks.
-CRD~\cite{CRD} leveraged the contrastive objectives for KD.
-Recently, some studies have been propose using the layers shared between the teacher and the student networks for KD.
+KD is one of the methods used for compressing deep neural networks and its fundamental key is to imitate the knowledge extracted from the teacher network, which has heavy parameters as well as good accuracy.
+Hinton et al.~\cite{hintonKD} performed a knowledge transfer using KL divergence; FitNet~\cite{FitNet} proposed a method for teaching student networks by imitating intermediate layers.
+On the other hand, TAKD~\cite{Mirzadeh20} and DGKD~\cite{DGKD} used multiple teacher networks for transferring more knowledge to the student network in spite of large parameter gaps.
+Recently, some studies have been proposed using the layers shared between the teacher and the student networks for KD.
 Specifically, in~\cite{softmaxReg}, KD was performed through softmax regression as the student and teacher networks shared the same classifier.
 IEKD~\cite{IEKD} proposed a method to split the student network into inheritance and exploration parts and mimic the compact teacher knowledge through a shared latent feature space via an autoencoder.

-Beyond its use in classification, KD for detection should transfer the regression knowledge regarding the position of the object to the student network.
+Beyond its use in classification, KD for detection should transfer the regression knowledge regarding the positions of the objects to the student network.
 For this purpose, a KD for 2D object detection~\cite{MimicKD} was first proposed using feature map mimic learning.
-In~\cite{detKD}, they transferred the detection knowledge of the teacher network using hint learning for a RPN, weighted cross-entropy loss for classification, and bound regression loss for regression.
+In~\cite{detKD}, they transferred the detection knowledge of the teacher network using hint learning for an RPN, weighted cross-entropy loss for classification, and bound regression loss for regression.
 Recently, Wang et al.~\cite{wang2019distilling} proposed a KD framework for detection by utilizing the cross-location discrepancy of feature responses through fine-grained feature imitation.